MrSprinkleToes/roblox-web-viewer/README.md

 2. In the command line, enter the directory that was created (roblox-web-viewer) and run `npm install`.
 This will install all required dependencies listed in `package.json`.

 ## Running
-1. Run `node server` and `node cors` in two command lines.
+1. Run `npm run server` and `npm run cors` in two command lines.
 Once both are started, you can visit http://localhost:8080 in a web browser!

 ## Seeing servers
 Right now, as the web server is hosted on your computer, only test servers running in Roblox Studio can communicate with the web server.